3scale-labs/perftest-toolkit/deployment/README.md

 Check response codes on accesslog.

-If response codes are *403 Forbidden*, then configured virtual host do not match traffic *Host* header.
+If response codes are *403 Forbidden*, then the configured virtual hosts do not match traffic *Host* header.

 If response codes are *404 Not Found*, then proxy-rules do not match traffic path.

-In any case, seems that *apicast gateway* does not have latest configuration.
+In any case, it seems that *apicast gateway* does not have latest configuration.
 Pods restart is required or wait until process fetches new configuration based on *APICAST_CONFIGURATION_CACHE* apicast configuration parameter.